suncoast-devs/handbook/lessons/cs-classes/index.md

 `Department`, or `Salary` as those are **inherited** from the `base class` of `Employee`.

-Inheriting allows is to both _add_ new state and behavior and _override_ behavior from the base class.
+Inheriting allows us to both _add_ new state and behavior and _override_ behavior from the base class.

 Every `class` in the system will have a _parent_.
 If we keep moving up the class